asamallab/MCBF/Boolean_complexity/README.md

 5. Finally, count the number of literals in each of the Boolean expressions in the .eqn files in the output_file.
 The expression with the minimum number of literals is taken to be the minimum expression.
 The number of literals in this expression is taken to be the Boolean complexity.

 This procedure is used to obtain the minimal expression and Boolean complexity of all representative 4-input Boolean functions.
-For details, see file k4_rep_BFs.tsv.
+For details, see the file k4_rep_BFs.tsv.